michaelpj/termsandtruthconditions/_drafts/the-value-of-truth.markdown

 2. How are we to decide that question?

 TODO: talk about 2 first, it's more fundamental!

+## Is moral evaluation prior to epistemology?

+I think Nietzsche is right about this.
+You *do* need to decide what your goals are before you can evaluate how useful the truth is to you, and there *are* some cases where even sensible evaluative models will say that you should believe false things.

+Existence proof:

+> An evil demon threatens to torture all humans for eternity unless you believe
+> that tomatoes are a vegetable.

+Should you do it?
+Well, yes, duh.
+(If you answered no, then our disagreements are serious indeed.)
+Of course, you're never going to be in a situation that ridiculous, but the point is that the value of the truth really isn't fundamental.
+It's just so useful that we might as well treat it as such.

+But wait, you may respond, isn't this assuming some kind of

 ## Is the truth valuable?